 Each month a team of specialists, including urologists, pathologists, general surgeons, radiologists and others, convene to develop and review treatment plans for new and existing patients.
 The most common treatment is a combination of surgery and chemotherapy.
 Given the prominence of surgery in these treatment plans, our staff intentionally pursues advances in non-invasive surgery.
 For example:

-While treatment for most GCT is effective – better than a 90% cure rate – the toxicity of chemotherapy creates an incentive to develop molecularly guided therapies.
-This is especially the case given an inexplicable rise in T-GCT among adolescent boys.
+While treatment for most GCT is effective – better than a 90% cure rate – the toxicity of chemotherapy creates an incentive to develop molecularly guided therapies that could be an alternative to chemotherapy.

-James Amatruda, M.D., Ph.D., is among a small handful of researchers worldwide leading the way on genitourinary cancer research.
-For years, the genes controlling the differentiation of GCT remained unknown.
-Over the past fve years, though, through a series of more than seven published papers, Dr. Amatruda and his colleagues have begun to unravel the molecular circuitry of GCTs.
-His group developed a novel zebrafsh model of GCT, and identifed a genetic mutation in Bone Morphogenetic Protein (BMP) receptor, a cell signaling pathway, as the cause of GCTs in the model.
-They then validated that the same pathway is defective in GCTs occurring in children.
-The Amatruda lab has also defned how altered gene methylation – a genetic control mechanism that is especially important in childhood cancers – contributes to GCT.
-Dr. Amatruda is currently working on new treatment therapies to bring his translational work from lab to bedside.
+James Amatruda, M.D., Ph.D., is among a small handful of researchers worldwide leading the way on germ cell tumor research.
+For years, the genes controlling the growth of GCT remained unknown.
+Over the past several years, Dr. Amatruda and his colleagues have begun to unravel the molecular circuitry of GCTs.
+His group developed a novel zebrafish model of GCT, and identified a genetic mutation in Bone Morphogenetic Protein (BMP) receptor, a cell signaling pathway, as the cause of GCTs in the model.
+They then validated the same pathway is defective in GCTs occurring in children.
+The Amatruda lab has also defined other biochemical signaling pathways that contribute to GCT growth.
+Through work with Dr. Ted Laetsch of UT Southwestern and the CCBD, this has now led to clinical trial testing a novel combination of molecularly-targeted therapies for chemoresistant GCTs.